scijava/jgo/README.md

 project should more precisely match those of each endpoint itself—although in the case of multiple endpoints concatenated via the `+` operator with conflicting dependency management, the earlier endpoints will win because they will be declared earlier in the POM.
+See also
-See also issue #9 in the jrun repository.
+[issue #9](https://github.com/ctrueden/jrun/issue/9) in the jrun issue tracker.

 ## Alternatives